grafana/grafana/contribute/style-guides/documentation-style-guide.md

 - Task topic headings start with a verb.
   - Write a query
   - Create a dashboard
-- Concept and reference topic headings are be nouns or gerunds.
+- Concept and reference topic headings are nouns or gerunds.
 Examples: Contributing to docs, Visualizations, Style guide

 #### Heading don'ts